The Class Actions Law Review: France

 i Types of action available

-For a group action to be filed, various individuals need to have suffered identical or analogous prejudices as a result of a defendant's breach of its statutory or contractual obligations.26 Although most group actions can only be brought against a single defendant, group actions based in consumer law and competition law allow more than one defendant.27
+For a group action to be filed, various individuals need to have suffered identical or analogous prejudices as a result of a defendant's breach of its statutory or contractual obligations.28 Although most group actions can only be brought against a single defendant, group actions based in consumer law and competition law allow more than one defendant.29

 Not all types of prejudice can be indemnified under every available group action.
-In certain cases, damages may only be awarded for financial losses, such as in consumer and competition group actions.28 In contrast, in healthcare group actions, claims can only be brought as a result of personal injuries.29 Other types of group actions, however, such as environmental group actions, can allow damages to be awarded for both physical injuries and financial losses.30 Finally, in group actions relating to discrimination and data protection, damages may be awarded for moral harm or financial losses.31
+In certain cases, damages may only be awarded for financial losses, such as in consumer and competition group actions.30 In contrast, in healthcare group actions, claims can only be brought as a result of personal injuries.31 Other types of group actions, however, such as environmental group actions, can allow damages to be awarded for both physical injuries and financial losses.32 Finally, in group actions relating to discrimination and data protection, damages may be awarded for moral harm or financial losses.33

 Given the fact that certain types of group actions only allow claims for specific types of prejudice, but not all types of prejudice, one could conceivably expect situations to arise whereby two distinct group actions are initiated so as to enable claimants to seek compensation for the various types of damage suffered as a consequence of a single, common breach (i.e., victims could, for instance, participate in both a healthcare group action and a consumer law group action if a given drug has caused them to suffer personal injuries and financial losses, as healthcare group actions only allow claims for personal injuries, whereas consumer law group actions only allow claims for financial losses).
 A scenario of this kind, which has not occurred yet, would have clear disadvantages for both the claimants and the defendants because of the duplication involved.
-It could be avoided altogether if the scope of the various group actions were extended, but as far as we are aware no plan to do so is currently being considered by the legislature.
+It could be avoided altogether if a common procedure is implemented for all different types of group actions, as contemplated by the above-mentioned recent report and bill.

 ii Commencing proceedings